Royal Prince Alfred Hospital

-The Royal Prince Alfred Hospital (abbreviated RPAH or RPA) is large of teaching hospital in Sydney, Australia, located on Missenden Road in Camperdown.
+The Royal Prince Alfred Hospital (abbreviated RPAH or RPA) is a large teaching hospital in Sydney, Australia, located on Missenden Road in Camperdown.
 It is a teaching hospital of the Central Clinical School of the Sydney Medical School at the University of Sydney and is situated in proximity to the Blackburn Building of the university's main campus.
-RPAH is the largest hospital in the Sydney Local Health District, with approximately 700 beds (circa 2005).
+RPAH is the largest hospital in the Sydney Local Health District, with approximately 1200 beds.
 Following a $350 million redevelopment, the perinatal hospital King George V Memorial Hospital has been incorporated into it.

 An Australian television documentary, RPA, was filmed there from 1995 to 2012, depicting the everyday workings of a major metropolitan hospital.

-RPA is ranked 3rd on Newsweek's 2021 ranking of Australia's best hospitals.

 History

-Royal Prince Alfred is one of the oldest hospitals in NSW.
+Royal Prince Alfred is one of the oldest hospitals in New South Wales.
 The funds were raised by public subscription, to make a monument to commemorate the recovery of Prince Alfred, Duke of Edinburgh from an assassination attempt in 1868 by Henry James O'Farrell.
 Thomas Holt was founder and director of the hospital from 1873 to 1883.
 This new hospital was originally proposed to be built in Macquarie Street, to incorporate the Sydney Infirmary.
 However, the Board of that institution rejected this proposal.

 On 3 April 1873 Parliament passed an Act to incorporate Prince Alfred Hospital.
 Mansfield Brothers were appointed as architects to design the buildings.
 The first building erected was a cottage, near the southern entrance from Missenden Road, which later became the gardener's cottage.
 Construction started on the Administration Building and C and D Pavilions in 1876, at which time gardens were also established, with assistance from the staff of the Botanical Gardens.
 The Administration Building is Victorian Free Classical in style, built symmetrically about a three-storied portico.
 It boasts a cream brick façade and sandstone embellishments, with red bricks emphasising the ground floor arched openings.
 The entrance portico has grey granite columns.
-The roof covering was originally slate, but is now terracotta tiling.
+Since 2015, the roof covering has been restored to the original slate with ornate ventilators.
+All weathered areas of stone cornicing and enrichments were also replaced.
 The hospital was opened in 1882.

 Both the Victoria and the Albert Pavilion are three-storied Federation Free Classical style red brick buildings.
 The original pavilions were constructed to commemorate the royal visit of Prince Alfred.
 The foundation stone was laid in 1901 and the buildings were completed in 1904.
 Both pavilions have handsome elevations, dominated by a projecting bay surmounted by a pediment bearing copper clad statues of Queen Victoria (southern pavilion) and Prince Albert (northern pavilion).
 The Queen Victoria Pavilion was extended in relatively sympathetic manner by the construction of the Fairfax Institute of Pathology in 1943.
 The buildings were designed by Walter Liberty Vernon.

 The Admission Block and the Victoria & Albert Pavilions are listed on the New South Wales Heritage Register.